bozuko/bozuko/content/app/privacy.md

     operating system information, IP address and aggregated statistics generated from visitors to our Site.
 This information will not be stored in a manner that is personally identifiable with you.

-        We use ìcookiesî to help you access and navigate the Site more efficiently and to statistically monitor how many users are accessing the Site.
-A ìcookieî is a small file or tool stored on a userís hard drive containing information that allows us to deliver customized information to you.
+        We use ‚Äúcookies‚Äù to help you access and navigate the Site more efficiently and to statistically monitor how many users are accessing the Site.
+A ‚Äúcookie‚Äù is a small file or tool stored on a user‚Äôs hard drive containing information that allows us to deliver customized information to you.
 You may set your browser to notify you of or decline the receipt of cookies but certain features of the Site may not function properly or be available if your browser is configured to disable cookies.

-        We use both ìsessionî and ìpersistentî cookies on this Site.
+        We use both ‚Äúsession‚Äù and ‚Äúpersistent‚Äù cookies on this Site.
 Session cookies are temporary bits of information that are erased once you exit your web browser or turn off your computer.
 Persistent cookies are more permanent bits of information that are placed on the hard drive of your computer and stay there unless you delete the cookie.
 They store information on your computer for a number of reasons, such as helping to